SmartPracticeschool/SPS-2126-Virtual-Office-Assistant-Powered-by-AWS-Lex/README.md

 *`Amazon Pollexy` is pre-installed and every action uses the `pollexy` command.*

 1. Login to the pi.
+2. Go to `/root/pollexy` and run this command to update to the latest version:

+        $ ./update.sjh

-2. After you login, run this command to configure AWS security:
+3. After you login, run this command to configure AWS security:

         $ pollexy credentials configure ACCESS_KEY SECRET_KEY REGION